Health Benefits of Jackfruit

 Although jackfruit has many benefits, it also carries some risks.
 These include:

 Allergies.
 Some people are allergic to jackfruit.
 Although this is rare, it’s more likely to affect people who have a latex or birch pollen allergy.
-A birch pollen allergy means that you have an itchy mouth or swollen lips when you eat other foods in this group such as apples, almonds, carrots, celery, cherries, and hazelnuts.
+A birch pollen allergy means that you get an itchy mouth or swollen lips when you eat other foods in this group such as apples, almonds, carrots, celery, cherries, and hazelnuts.

 Too much potassium.
 If you have chronic (long-lasting) kidney disease or kidney failure, you should avoid jackfruit.
-This is because it has a lot of the mineral potassium.
+This is because it has a lot of potassium.
 For most people, this isn’t a problem.
-But if your kidneys aren’t working well, they might not be able to fully filter the potassium from your blood.
+But if your kidneys aren’t working well, they might not be able to fully filter potassium from your blood.
 This could lead to a dangerous condition called hyperkalemia, which is when you have too much potassium in your body.
 It can cause paralysis or a heart attack.

 Stomach issues.
 Some people have noticed stomach aches after eating jackfruit.
 Eating too much can cause diarrhea.
 Meanwhile, jackfruit seeds contain a chemical that interferes with digestion.
 Always cook jackfruit seeds before you eat them.